 About 4 years after declaring Independence from the British Empire, Guyana was declared a Republic on the 23rd of February, 1970.
 A Republic is a system of government in which the people elect their government through periodical elections, and is closely tied to a democracy.
 Nevertheless, some countries around the world have used the term too loosely, calling themselves a Republic while in fact practicing Autocracy, Dictatorship, or Tyranny.

-Today, 23rd of February, 2022, Guyana, South America celebrates 52 years as officially being called a Republic, but only 30 years of actually being a Republic or living up the standards and ideals of being a Republic, because in this context, the years before 1992 don’t count.
+On the 23rd of February, 2024, Guyana, South America celebrated 54 years as officially being called a Republic, but only 31 years of actually being a Republic or living up the standards and ideals of being a Republic, because in this context, the years before 1992 don’t count.

 Republic Day in Guyana is celebrated by a number of patriotic, government-supported activities.
-These include a military parade, theater productions, and a flag raising ceremony, amongst others.
+These include a military parade, mashramani parades in the capital city of Georgetown as well as other regions of Guyana, theater productions, and a flag raising ceremony, amongst others.
 For Republic Day, 2022, President Ali said he has a great “One Guyana” vision for the country which will oversee transformational projects aimed at bettering the lives of all Guyanese regardless of race, class, creed, or political affiliation.

-Despite its troubled beginnings as an independent nation, today, 23rd of February, 2022, Guyana and Guyanese still have great reason to celebrate the country’s 52nd anniversary as a Republic.
+Despite its troubled beginnings as an independent nation, Guyana and Guyanese still have great reason to celebrate the country’s status of being a Republic.